alexWow88/calculator/README.md

 ...
 ````

-Now that the buttons can now be pressed and are triggering functions to run, it is just a matter of making sure the function can handle all posibile valid inputs (adding and then subtracting, handling negative values, etc.) and array manipulation.
+Now that the buttons can now be pressed and are triggering functions to run, it is just a matter of making sure the function can handle all possible valid inputs (adding and then subtracting, handling negative values, etc.) and array manipulation.

 To enable numbers being able to print into both displays, empty array variables are created and functions are triggered to push the new pressed number into the array.
 ````javascript